nhsconnect/prm-practice-migration/guide/01-kick-off.md

 The Kick-off is a good opportunity to also run through the following...

-### Common data issues, housekeeping and clean up tasks
+### Common data issues, housekeeping and clean-up tasks

 Ask the Target supplier or Commissioning Support Unit (CSU) to walk through any common/known data issues when migrating to the new system - these may vary from system to system.